The Ubiquitous Skiplist: A Survey of What Cannot be Skipped About the Skiplist and its Applications in Big Data Systems: Variants of the Skiplist: Taxonomy and Related Systems

-The skiplist has been investigated for use in the Linux kernel since 2001.
-Its proposed use is in replacement of red-black trees.
+\item {\bf Supportive Role of Skiplists:} Many key-value stores use Log-Structured Merge Tree (LSM-Tree) to store data.
+In this context, the skiplist is frequently used as the LSM-Tree's memory component.
+We describe the integration of skiplists in LSM-Trees in Section~\ref{subsec:integrating}.
+Also, skiplists can implement priority queues.
+These skiplist variants are presented in Section~\ref{subsec:priority-queue}. \item {\bf Indexing Complex Data: } Skiplists have been used to store or index other data types, including multi-dimensional data and datq intervals (Section~\ref{sec:complex-data}). \item {\bf Skiplists In Operating Systems:} The skiplist has been investigated for use in the Linux kernel since 2001.
+Its is used in place of red-black trees.
 One skiplist implementation outperforms the red-black tree in a multi-threaded testing~\cite{skiplistvsrbtree}.
 MuQSS, a process scheduler, is also based on the skiplist~\cite{muqss}.
-A more detailed kernel skiplist investigation can be found in~\cite{kernelskiplist}.
+A more detailed kernel skiplist investigation can be found in~\cite{kernelskiplist}. \item {\bf Efficient Range Queries with Skiplists:} Skiplists maintain sorted data.
+This allows fast retrieval of ranges of data.
+We present skiplists supporting efficient range queries in Section~\ref{sec:range-query}. \item {\bf The Extensibility of Skiplists: } The heuristics used for the skiplist can be applied to other data structures and algorithms.
+We describe these in Section~\ref{sec:extensibility}. \item {\bf More Uses of the Skiplist: } Section~\ref{sec:more-use} describes how skiplists are used in other domains. \end{enumerate}